Tailwind CSS Assignments — Compose. Scale. Ship.

 Q3.
 How do I verify correctness?

-Check layouts at multiple breakpoints, inspect the DOM, test state variants (hover/focus/active/disabled), and run a quick contrast audit.
+Check layouts at multiple breakpoints, inspect the DOM, test state variants like hover, focus, active, and disabled, and run a quick contrast audit.

-Plan 10–40 minutes per difficulty band per topic; configuration and dashboard tracks may take longer.
+Plan 10–40 minutes per difficulty band per topic.
+Configuration, dashboard, and responsive layout tracks may take longer.